JoinColony/colonyDapp/.github/ISSUE_TEMPLATE/feature.md

 ---
+name: Feature
+about: Only the finest features go into our artisanal DAOs.
 title: 'Example: Show activity indicator for all async activity related to transactions (Colony Creation Wizard)'
 labels: feature
+assignees: ''

 ---

 ## Specification